Community Birth Doula Training & Certification Program

 ABOUT COMMUNITY DOULAS VS. CONVENTIONAL DOULAS

-The difference between a community doula and a “conventional” doula is that community doulas are usually from the same background as the persons they serve.
+The difference between a community Doula and a “conventional” Doula is that community doulas are usually from the same background as the persons they serve.
 They may share ethnic and racial similarities, or have common backgrounds, such as being a teenage mother or a refugee or immigrant.
-They may share similar life experiences, such as being a member of a particular ethnic group, or have shared aspects of culture, such as language.
+They may share similar life experiences, such as being a member of a particular ethnic group or minority, or have shared aspects of culture, such as language.
 They may integrate specific cultural birthing traditions into their care, honoring cultural traditions of their clients.

-Community-based doulas recognize the institutional and provider biases that exist in the health care system and try to mediate their effect on BIPOC and low-income birthing persons.
+Community Doulas recognize the institutional and provider biases that exist in the health care system and try to mediate their effect on BIPOC and low-income birthing persons.
 Community-based doulas can support birthing persons to mitigate the negative effects of social determinants of health, specifically racism and classism, and highlight potential ways to ameliorate these stressors.
 In other words, low-income and people of color report discrimination and mistreatment during pregnancy and childbirth.
 Doulas can help reduce the stress that pregnant people feel during incidences of microaggressions and racial discrimination.
-Doulas can help by listening and providing encouragement and tips to reduce anxiety and fear.
+Doulas can help by listening and providing encouragement and tips to reduce anger, anxiety and fear.

 The length of time the Community Doula spends with clients is extended, compared to conventional doulas.
 Community Doulas will meet with clients early in pregnancy, providing support throughout the pregnancy, and provide labor and birth support.
 The Community Doula will provide several follow-up visits in the clients home throughout the postpartum period.